-With applying a marketing thinking, a bank can appropriately reflect its brand personality through a mobile banking app.
+With marketing thinking, a bank can appropriately reflect its brand personality through a mobile banking app.
 To avoid cloning the standard mobile app functionality, larger banks can develop a distinctive mobile app adopting smaller banks’ effective and flexible approaches to gain appreciation from mobile-savvy audiences.
 For example, Radius Bank, a $900 million asset Boston-based community bank, decided to differentiate their brand by adopting a new digital marketing strategy.
 For this purpose, the bank closed all but one branches and switched to provide user-friendly products via online and mobile banking.
 Now the bank’s main goal is to discover customers’ needs and figure out the ways to build and deliver appropriate solutions.
 For example, after Radius found that customers wanted to open checking accounts using their mobile phones, it introduced a fully online application and approval process that eliminated the need to visit a branch or print out and mail any documents.
 Instead, customers simply have to snap a picture of their driver’s license and all the data gets automatically uploaded into the form.

 Such innovations primarily aim at reaching a certain target market that includes millennials, technophiles and travel enthusiasts.
 Carie Kelly, AVP/Direct Channel Manager at Radius Bank, underlines that the bank wants to attract those who are excited about banking virtually instead of trying to change the traditional branch user’s perception.
 To differentiate itself as a real digital banking services provider, Radius Bank presented short ads reminiscent of an 8-bit game Super Mario Bros.
 These videos introduced the bank’s core functionality such as Apple Pay, premium rates, no ATM fees, Radius Pay and Radius Pay-A-Friend.
 After taking these steps, Radius went from opening 5 accounts a week on average to over 500 accounts a week in 2 years.